Neosho Yankees

-The Neosho Yankees were a minor league baseball team based in Neosho, Missouri from 1938 to 1940.
-After beginning play as the 1937 Neosho Night Hawks, Neosho teams played exclusively as members of the Class D level Arkansas–Missouri League.
-Adopting their nickname, Neosho served as a minor league affiliate of the New York Yankees from 1938 to 1940.
-Neosho teams played home games at High School Stadium.
+The Neosho Yankees were a minor league baseball team based in Neosho, Missouri.
+From 1937 to 1940, Neosho teams played exclusively as members of the Class D level Arkansas–Missouri League, winning the 1938 league pennant.
+Adopting their nickname, Neosho served as a minor league affiliate of the New York Yankees from 1938 to 1940, after playing in 1937 as the unaffiliated Neosho "Night Hawks."

+Neosho teams hosted minor league home games at the Neosho High School Stadium.